The Uniqueness of LLaMA3-70B Series with Per-Channel Quantization: Introduction

 The contribution of this paper is as follows.

 \begin{itemize} \item We show that the LLaMA3-70B model series has a unique characteristic that makes it the only model series on the open LLM leaderboard vulnerable to W8A8 per-channel post-training quantization (PTQ).
 In contrast, all other models can be safely quantized to per-channel-W8A8 with negligible accuracy loss.
-We believe this observation holds significant implications since LLaMA3-70B serves as one of the most popular base models for numerous models fine-tuned for domain-specific tasks. \item We identify that LLaMA3-70B's sensitivity to per-channel PTQ stems from its significantly different weight distribution, particularly the presence of substantial weight outliers. \item To address this, we propose a mixed per-channel/per-group quantization strategy.
+We believe this observation holds significant implications since LLaMA3-70B serves as one of the most popular base models for numerous models fine-tuned for domain-specific tasks. \item We identify that LLaMA3-70B's sensitivity to per-channel PTQ stems from its significantly different weight distribution, particularly the presence of substantial weight outliers. \item To address this, we first propose a mixed per-channel/per-group quantization strategy.
 This approach applies per-group quantization to less than 3\% of the layers, specifically those with significant weight outliers, while maintaining per-channel quantization for the remaining 97\% layers.
-This mixed strategy effectively restores the accuracy of the LLaMA3-70B model series to levels comparable to its FP16 counterparts. \end{itemize}
+This mixed strategy effectively restores the accuracy of the LLaMA3-70B model series to levels comparable to its FP16 counterparts. \item The second method introduces bi-directional smoothing to mitigate outliers in both weights and input activations.
+This approach significantly reduces the dynamic range required for quantization, enabling the LLaMA3-70B model series to retain accuracy comparable to their FP16 counterparts. \end{itemize}